dimgsg9/k8s_gce_demo/README.md

 # Kind of a doco

-I assume if you follow these instructions attentively and I haven't messed up anything you snould be able to achieve the following:
+I assume if you follow these instructions attentively and I haven't messed up anything you should be able to achieve the following:

 * Deploy Kubernetes cluster into the predefined GCP project and region.
 * Setup Helm.